skyostil/fretsonfire/readme.txt

   RedOctane.
 To use it, you'll need to have the game DVD, at least 500 megabytes of free disk space and a lot of patience.

+  The game supports Guitar Hero, Guitar Hero II,  Guitar Hero Encore and Guitar Hero 80s discs.
+Note that only the Playstation 2 version of the discs are supported.

   You'll also need to have the OGG Vorbis command line compressor installed.
 In Linux, you can usually get it in a package called vorbis-tools.
 In Windows, copy the encoder (oggenc.exe) into the